IslamAlsawaftah/reading-notes/IdentityAuthentication.md

 There are 5 verbs (these can also be thought of as commands or behaviors) that are invoked by the auth system,

 1- Authenticate
-Gets the userís information if any exists (e.g. decoding the userís cookie, if one exists)
+Gets the user‚Äôs information if any exists (e.g. decoding the user‚Äôs cookie, if one exists)

 2- Challenge
 Requests authentication by the user (e.g. showing a login page)

 3- SignIn
-Persists the userís information somewhere (e.g. writes a cookies)
+Persists the user‚Äôs information somewhere (e.g. writes a cookies)

 4- SignOut
-Removes the userís persisted information (e.g. deletes the cookies)
+Removes the user‚Äôs persisted information (e.g. deletes the cookies)

 5- Forbid
-Denies access to a resource for unauthenticated users or authenticated but unauthorized users (e.g. displaying a ìnot authorizedî page)
+Denies access to a resource for unauthenticated users or authenticated but unauthorized users (e.g. displaying a ‚Äúnot authorized‚Äù page)

 #### Authentication Handlers